Mahammed-Gaber/GitHub-Actions/README.md

 This setup demonstrates conditional triggering based on paths and the difference between push vs. pull request events.

+**Requirements:**

+To run the test-related steps in these workflows:

+- Your project should be initialized with npm
+- A valid test script should exist in your package.json

+> You can remove or comment out the test steps if your project doesn't use npm or doesn't include automated tests.

 ---

 ### 3. `manual.yml` - Manual Trigger with Inputs